githubsatelliteworkshops/ci-cd-with-actions/workshop/workshop_instructions2.md

    <img width="1004" alt="image" src="https://user-images.githubusercontent.com/25735209/111995209-ad7fd000-8b3e-11eb-9eed-0d1b3d8f76b9.png">

 4. Add a job to deploy to the staging environment
-   - Go to Code and open `.github/workflows/ci.yml` and edit it
+   Go to Code and open `.github/workflows/ci.yml` and edit it.
+Add a job to deploy to staging `deploy-staging`
-   - Add a job to deploy to staging `deploy-staging`
+   - Ensure that this job runs only after `upload-artifact` and `build-and-deploy-int` have completed using `needs`.
    - Use the `staging` environment for this job
    - In the steps
       - Checkout the repo